-All Legendary Pokemon in Pokemon Go & how to catch them
+Pokemon Go: All Legendary Pokemon & how to catch them (2024)

-Whether it’s more recent Legendaries like Solgaleo and Lunala, or classic creatures Zapdos, Moltres, and Articuno, the majority of Legendary Pokemon are available to obtain in Pokemon Go, however, some still aren’t available in the game.
+Whether it’s more recent Legendaries like Regidrago or Regieleki, or classic creatures Zapdos, Moltres, and Articuno, most Legendary Pokemon are available to obtain in Pokemon Go.
+However, some are still not available in the game.

 So, here’s every Legendary Pokemon you can get in Pokemon Go, including some tips on how to catch them.